-This suspended boardwalk in Ontario is the longest in the world
+This forest in Ontario is home to the longest suspended canopy boardwalk in the world

 This guided tour will weave you through the forest treetops, high above the forest ground below.
 Various platforms along the route will offer you some opportunities to rest, and snap some 'grams.

-Tours run twice daily until mid-October and costs $95/person, which includes a complimentary pass to the Wolf Centre.
+Tours run twice daily until mid-October and costs $95/person.

 Join the conversation Load comments